 Execute each command or write a script to do this for you.
-Anyway, when you are done with updates it’s time to enable camera module.
+Anyway, when you are done with updates, it’s time to enable the camera module.
 For this access configuration settings by executing next command in terminal:

 in configuration menu list select Enable Camera

 Then finish configuration and reboot Raspberry Pi.
 This is it.
 Now you can start playing around with the camera.